hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/kazarinov/react/__init__.md

 3. **Edge Cases and Invalid Input:** Tests now include scenarios for empty data (`test_report_generator_empty_data`), missing items (`test_report_generator_missing_items`), and invalid output formats (`test_report_generator_invalid_output_format`).
 These are essential for comprehensive testing.

-4. **Exception Handling:** The `test_report_generator_invalid_price` example demonstrates how to use `pytest.raises` to test for specific exceptions.
+4. **Exception Handling:** The `test_report_generator_invalid_price` example demonStartes how to use `pytest.raises` to test for specific exceptions.
 Replace the placeholder exception with any exceptions that your actual `ReportGenerator` might raise.

 5. **Missing `pricelist_generator.py`:** The code provided only had a placeholder.
 Replace the commented-out example assertions with the correct checks based on your actual implementation.
 You'll likely need a mocking library (like `unittest.mock`) or a setup to capture the output (e.g., the actual PDF/HTML creation) to properly verify your `ReportGenerator`'s functionality.